Nikaoto/Shamen/README.md

 Both shamans have four types of totems which can be used with the joystick triggers and bumpers.

-Each totem stays and applies their efect FOREVER only in their active radius, unless the enemy hits it with their totem to destroy it.
+Each totem stays and applies their effect FOREVER only in their active radius, unless the enemy hits it with their totem to destroy it.

 **You can stack your totems on top of each other to combo their effects**